avishkarabhishek786/366piHTML5Websockets/README.md

-# localbitcoin++
+# piternsNet
-A decentralized localbitcoin.com type Bitcoin trading platform.
+ A HTML 5 and Websockets Chat App.